-This subject examines the major phases or stages of individual development through at and the appearance, meaning and function of art at each stage.
+This subject examines the major phases or stages of individual development through art and the appearance. meaning and function of art at each stage.
 Alternate theories are examined and compared for their adequacy in dealing with visual evidence and in terms of the respective implications for art education.
 The application of perceptual and cognitive responding in different facets of art making and critical responding is also introduced and examined to assist students to understand the factors involved in creative practice and aesthetic experiencing.

-Teaching Art: Contemporary Issues that Influence Classroom Practice Staff Contact: Dr Peter Thursby
+Teaching Art: Contemporary Issues that Influence Classroom Practice

 The subject assists students to become familiar with contemporary writing in Australia and overseas on issues concerned with art education.
 There are a range of issues examined and compared to gauge their adequacy in responding to critical social, economic, political and educational needs in schools and the implications for art education.
-Topics include design education, disciplinebased art education, cognition and the visual arts, creativity, art advocacy, talented and gifted children, art programs in special education and eduation and technology.
+Topics include design education, disciplinebased art education, cognition and the visual arts, creativity, art advocacy, talented and gifted children, art programs in special education and education and technology.
 Australian art syllabi and visual arts program documents are also reviewed.

-Studio Practice in Context of Contemporary Art Theory and Criticism Staff Contact: Mr Vaughan Rees CP15 SS L2
+Studio Practice in Context of Contemporary Art Theory and Criticism